TunnelHQ vs Healthchecks.io

 TunnelHQ (push / probe)

 The monitoring service initiates.
-The target can be completely passive — in fact, it shouldn't know it's being checked.
+The target can be completely passive.
+In fact, it shouldn't know it's being checked.
 Good for external services, VPN servers, APIs your customers consume.

 Feature comparison